 + Headaches in the morning.

->>>> The Link Between Obesity and Sleep Apnea
+>>> The Link Between Obesity and Sleep Apnoea

-What can severe sleep apnea cause?
+What can severe sleep apnoea cause?

 -